-It is the intention of the relevant Issuer to apply an amount equal to the net proceeds of any Green Bonds in, or substantially in, the manner described in the Green Bond Framework, this Offering Circular and/or the applicable Pricing Supplement.
+It is the intention of the relevant Issuer for an amount equal to the net proceeds of any Green Bonds to be applied in, or substantially in, the manner described in the Green Bond Framework, this Offering Circular and/or the applicable Pricing Supplement.
 However, whilst (in line with the Green Bond Framework) the relevant Issuer aims to ensure timely allocation of an amount equal to the net proceeds of any issue of Green Bonds to Eligible Green Assets, there can be no assurance that the relevant loan(s) or use(s) which are the subject of, or related to, any Eligible Green Assets will be capable of being implemented in or substantially in such manner and/or in accordance with any timing schedule and that accordingly the amount equal to such proceeds will be totally disbursed for the specified Eligible Green Assets.
 Nor can there be any assurance that such Eligible Green Assets will be completed within any specified period or at all or with the results or outcome (whether or not related to the environment) as originally expected or anticipated by the relevant Issuer.
-While any Green Bond net proceeds remain unallocated, the relevant Issuer will hold and/or invest the balance of net proceeds not yet allocated to green or sustainable activities to cash or other short-term and liquid securities.
+While any Green Bond net proceeds remain unallocated, it is the intention of the relevant Issuer for the balance of net proceeds not yet allocated to green or sustainable activities to be held, as per the Green Bond Framework, in cash or other short-term and liquid securities.